Competent, reliable and affordable: hiring the perfect skipper for your yacht

 Purpose: gain insight into the skipper's past performance and behaviour.

 • Reach out to previous employers or colleagues listed on the resume.
+If the applicant won´t disclose any of those contacts, it is an indicator.

 • Ask about their strengths, areas of improvement and overall reliability.